A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 Each of these concerns is approached as part of a larger system rather than as an isolated problem.

-For some clients, health concerns are intertwined with questions of meaning, attention, and relationship: with the body, with place, or with the natural world.
+For some clients, health concerns are intertwined with questions of meaning, attention, and relationship: with the body, with story, with place, or with the natural world.

 Herbal medicine can support these dimensions through: